-Each orange-brown, round, biconvex, film-coated tablet, engraved "SR" over "M100" on one side and plain on the other side, contains 100 mg metoprolol tartrate.
+Each orange-brown, round, biconvex, film-coated tablet engraved "SR" over "M100" on one side contains 100 mg of metoprolol tartrate.
 Nonmedicinal ingredients: methylcellulose, hydroxypropyl methylcellulose, stearic acid, colloidal silicon dioxide, magnesium stearate, hydroxypropyl cellulose, polyethylene glycol, titanium dioxide, yellow ferric oxide, and red ferric oxide.

 How should I use this medication?

 The usual maintenance dose of metoprolol ranges from 100 mg daily to 200 mg daily, however the dose may be increased to 400 mg daily if necessary to obtain symptom control.
 Immediate-release tablets are taken in 2 divided doses while slow-release tablets are taken once a day.

 The medication should be taken with or soon after a meal.
 Try to take the doses of metoprolol at the same time each day.